lanl/BdNMC_LANL/README.md

 # BdNMC_LANL
-A repository for LANL funded additions to the BdNMC beam dump Monte Carlo
+A repository for LANL funded additions to the BdNMC beam dump Monte Carlo.
+This functions as a submodule of https://github.com/pgdeniverville/BdNMC.

 © 2021.
 Triad National Security, LLC.
 All rights reserved.
 This program was produced under U.S. Government contract 89233218CNA000001 for Los Alamos